-6. Guidelines
+G. Guidelines

-- Judges should be seated together to facilitate communication. - Multiple class divisions are not required at this time, given the current participation level; however, this may change as indoor competition becomes more popular and organizers find more venues. - Standard personnel should be used (judges, field director, pit boss). - The field director should stand with the competitor to communicate with the sound operator, then move just outside the flying area during the performance. - Judges and the field director monitor out-of-bounds and any other safety violations. - The staging area should be outside the designated flying area.
+- 1) Judges should be seated together to facilitate communication. - 2) The AKA does not recognize multiple class divisions in Indoor Individual Ballet.
+For purposes of ranking, all results are to be reported as Open class. - 3) The field director should stand with the competitor to communicate with the sound operator.
+When the performance begins, the field director should move to one of the corners formed by the hard boundary lines, and monitor these lines for any violations on the part of the competitor. - 4) Judges and the field director monitor out-of-bounds and any other safety violations. - 5) The staging area should be outside the designated flying area.

-VI.
-INTERNATIONAL RULE BOOK ADDENDA
+V. INTERNATIONAL RULE BOOK ADDENDA